Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 simulations are conducted.

 By default, the study is conducted using just one CPU thread.
-To reduce simulation time, assuming additional capacity is available, increase the number of utilised threads using the `--threads` optional argument:
+To reduce simulation time of the `fm` model, assuming additional capacity is available, increase the number of utilised threads using the `--threads` optional argument:

 ```
 (snld3d) > python grid_convergence.py fm --threads 8